Sales-Based Rebate Design: Introduction

 Benefits of group-buying strategies are often pointed out as ``economies of networking'' and ``economies of scale'' in the business press (\cite{Forbes_2012}).
-Along the same line, \cite{Xie_MS_2011} suggest that the key advantage of group-buying lies in fostering Word-of-Mouth: it incentivizes the expert to act as ``sales agents'' and to promote the product to novice customers through interpersonal influences.
+Along the same line, \cite{Xie_MS_2011} suggest that the key advantage of group-buying lies in fostering Word-of-Mouth: it incentivizes the experts to act as ``sales agents'' and to promote the product to novice customers through interpersonal influences.
 Such strategies appear more suitable for relatively unknown firms, as was shown in \cite{Edelman_Marketing_2016}.
 In a related work, \cite{Pinar_Omega_2016} study group-buying mechanisms by explicitly accounting for both the utility from shopping together with one's social circle\footnote{See \cite{Bristol_Retailing_2004} and the references therein for the influence of the peers on spending more on shopping.} as well as the inconvenience cost due to the wait time, and show that the former usually outweighs the latter. \cite{Kauffman_JMIS_2001} find evidence of the positive externality effect on customer bids using customer data from {MobShop.com}.
 Selling in large groups is also advantageous in situations involving scale economies (e.g., in restaurant's industry) as large quantities reduce the marginal cost (\cite{ Monahan_MS_1984, Kohli_MS_1989}).

-In this work, our focus is on products with fixed market size and marginal cost.
-This enables us to single out the operational value of reward programs through their direct effect on the utilities of the firm and consumers in absence of scale economies, while setting aside second order effects such as market expansion via Word-of-Mouth and interpersonal influences.
-In this setting, our results suggest that discounting the price as a function of the size of buyers is not a profitable strategy.
+In this work, however, our focus is on products with fixed market size and marginal cost.
+This enables us to single out the operational value of reward programs coming from their direct effect on the utilities of the firm and consumers in absence of scale economies, while setting aside second order effects such as market expansion via Word-of-Mouth and interpersonal influences.
+In this setting, our results suggest that discounting the price as a function of the size of buyers is no more a profitable strategy.

 Another approach to group-buying and threshold discounting is to view them as means of dealing with demand uncertainty. \cite{Aron_MS_2003} and \cite{Zhang_MS_2015} use threshold discounting to find the operative demand regime in a scenario where the seller is uncertain about the demand.
 Unlike our setting, however, demand parameters are assumed to be fully known to buyers.
 Treating the entire market as a single player with unknown type, where the type determines the operative demand regime, their results can be closely related to the seminal work of \cite{Maskin_RAND_1984} which studies optimal quantity discounting of a seller in face of a buyer with uncertain type.\footnote{There are still substantial differences in the assumptions on the type distribution in these works.
 As a result, while quantity discounts in \cite{Maskin_RAND_1984} are everywhere optimal, threshold discounting strategies may not always outperform posted fixed prices as noted by the authors in \cite{Aron_MS_2003} and \cite{Zhang_MS_2015}.} Somewhat closer to our work is that of \cite{Karan_INSEAD_2016}, where demand uncertainty is present at both ends.
 A seller with capacity constraints uses threshold discounting to both signal the market size to buyers and to condition offering the product during the ``slow'' season on the market size, hence reducing the supply-demand mismatch.\footnote{\cite{Cachon_MS_2004} also uses quantity discounts to encourage early season purchases to reduce the risk due to demand uncertainty.} As noted by the authors, however, this strategy can potentially reduce the profit if the seller has no capacity constraint, as assumed in our work.